 Pursuant to the agreement with the Regents of the University of California ("Regents") dated March 1, 2000 (the "Regents Agreement"), we received an exclusive, royalty bearing, sublicensable, worldwide license under certain Regents' patent rights to make, have made, use, sell, offer to sell and import products and to practice methods in the research, development, and commercialization of products for commercial applications.
-This license was subject to certain retained rights of the Regents and CalTech for educational and research purposes and certain retained rights of the U.S. government.
+This license was subject to certain retained rights of the Regents and Caltech for educational and research purposes and certain retained rights of the U.S. government.
 We were subject to certain diligence obligations under the Regents Agreement with respect to the commercialization of the licensed products.
-Pursuant to our license agreement with the Regents, we paid a \$10,000 non-refundable license issue fee upon the execution of the agreement and agreed to reimburse the Regents approximately \$57,000 for past patent prosecution and maintenance expenses.
-Further, we had an obligation to pay an annual license maintenance fee of \$5,000.
-We were also obligated to pay a low-single digit royalty based on net sales of products covered by the licensed patents, which royalty obligation expires, upon the last-to-expire valid claim of a licensed patent covering such product.
-Following the first commercial sale of a licensed product, we were required to pay a minimum annual royalty to the Regents of \$10,000 by February 28th for the calendar year in which the minimum payment is due.
-Upon a filing of an Investigational Device Exemption by us with the FDA for a trial involving more than 20 persons, or other equivalent applications, we were obligated to pay \$20,000.
-Following the first use of a licensed product in a patient as part of a Phase II or Phase III clinical trial. we were obligated to pay \$20,000.
-Following the first use of a licensed product in a patient as part of a Phase II or

-\$50,000 respectively.
-Upon an approval by the FDA of a Pre-Marketing Approval Application or equivalent application submitted by us, we were obligated to pay \$175,000.
-Upon the closing of an initial public offering or a change of control of greater than 50% of our voting power, we were obligated to pay the Regents \$25,000.
-We were also obligated to pay the Regentsage of all compensation received by us from sublicensees other than royalties on sales of the licensed products, not to exceed \$500,000.
+Pursuant to our license agreement with the Regents, we paid a \$10,000 non-refundable license issue fee upon the execution of the Regents Agreement and agreed to reimburse the Regents approximately \$57,000 for past patent prosecution and maintenance expenses.
+Further, we had an obligation to pay, and paid, an annual license maintenance fee of \$5,000.
+We were also obligated to pay a low-single digit royalty based on net sales of product.
+Following the first commercial sale of a licensed product, we were required to pay, and paid, a minimum annual royalty to the Regents of \$10,000 by February 28th for the calendar year in which the minimum payment is due.
+Upon a filing of an Investigational Device Exemption by us with the FDA for a trial involving more than 20 persons, or other equivalent applications, we paid \$20,000 to the Regents.
+Following the first use of a licensed product in a patient as part of a Phase III or Phase III clinical trial, we paid \$30,000 and \$50,000, respectively to the Regents.
+Upon an approval by the FDA of a Pre-Marketing Approval Application or equivalent application submitted by us, we paid \$175,000 to the Regents.
+We were also obligated to pay the Regents a percentage of all compensation received by us from sublicensees other than royalties on sales of the licensed products, not to exceed \$500,000, for which there were no payments as we did not sublicense the licensed patents.
+In aggregate, since inception, we have paid approximately \$525,000 in patent prosecution and maintenance fees, license fees, minimum royalties and milestone fees pursuant to the Regents Agreement.
 Unless earlier terminated, the term of the Regents Agreement continued until the expiration of the last-to-expire patent included in Regents' patent rights licensed under the Regents Agreement.
 The Regents had the right to terminate the agreement if we materially breached the agreement, including our payment or diligence obligations thereunder, and did not cure such breach within specified time periods.
 We had the right to terminate the agreement at will in whole or as to any portion of the Regents' patent rights by giving notice in writing to Regents.
-The Regents Agreement was terminated in March of 2021.
+We terminated the Regents Agreement in March of 2021, as the last licensed patent covering our product expired.
+Upon the closing of this offering we are obligated to pay the Regents \$25,000, which obligation survived the termination of the Regents Agreement.